 Now, the question is why would a breeder want to organize what humans could consider incestuous mating?

 When performing this type of inbreeding between father and daughter dog, one would like to be assured that this can be used to bring out certain underlying genes to the surface.
 This is the main reason why people agree to mate these types of close individuals.
 The benefits reaped from this method can be good if done correctly and if the desired outcome comes to fruition.
 In doing this, it will require very serious judgment and caution, as this type of breeding is usually frowned upon.

 Normally, all the offspring of the litter are preserved and kept so that the desired traits present and develop themselves over time.
 Many breeders who participate in dog shows may want to isolate certain personality aspects of a qualified exhibition-type dog, making performance and production dogs top participants.
 Breeders who inbreed for this reason are not to be mistaken for “assortative breeding,” in which case, two unrelated dogs are mated to fix particular traits.

 Another common reason for mating father and daughter dog is the added benefit of homogenizing certain simple genes.
 The goal of genetic homogenization is that the gene pool becomes more populated with the more dominant traits which can only occur with very close inbreeding as we see with this close tie.
 Some of these genes that are desired could be anywhere from their color, a specific coat type, or even their size.

-Unfortunately, the genetics behind an inbreeding do not differentiate between good traits and bad traits.
+Unfortunately, the genetics behind inbreeding do not differentiate between good and bad traits.
 Indeed, a dog’s traits may or may not be passed on regardless of whether they are considered good or bad in the breeder’s eyes.
 And this leads us to the many risks associated with breeding a father dog to its daughter.

 Risks of Breeding Father to Daughter in Dogs